In the language FUN definitions were introduced with the let construct.

 The new phrase classes for FUN with compound definitions are:

-We have introduced sequential definitions, d1 ; d2
+We have introduced sequential definitions, d1 ; d2, simultaneous definitions, d1 and d2, and private definitions, d1 in d2.

 Each definition creates an environment but just how this is done differs for each type of definition: